― William Shakespeare

 Putting these strategies into play can actually reduce your workload by cutting down on design and balance guesswork while generating free content for you.

-When in doubt, remember the EEE framework of Philomena Schwab's Masters Thesis in Game Design and Community Building for the basics you need to hit:
+When in doubt, remember the EEE approach to community building, from Philomena Schwab's Masters Thesis in Game Design and Community Building:

 - Evaluate: Think about what it means to belong to a group, and what behavior patterns exist when following games.